pelithne/csa_appdev/git-workflow.md

 # How we use git

-Lets use a workflow where master is the development branch, but as stable as possible.
+Lets use a workflow where master is a sort of development branch, but as stable as possible.

 ## Setup
 To start work on a project first checkout the original: